 • Home consultations at the client's place of residence.
 This is primarily for people who experience challenges with online video E-counselling, have travel/mobility restrictions or other confidential requirements or simply prefer to have the consultations at their home.
 Home consultations take place only via mutual agreement.

-• The initial 90 minute extended consultation is conducted face-to-face at the client's residence or other agreed upon location.
-The purpose of these extended consultations is to build rapport, collect comprehensive information about the client’s background and understand the reasoning for coming to counselling.
+• The purpose of a 90 minute extended consultation is to build rapport, collect comprehensive information about the client’s background and understand the reasoning for coming to counselling.
 Ongoing extended consultations of 90 minutes are at the discretion of the client and via any of the three consultation options of their choice.